netidx/netidx-book/src/overview.md

 Netidx is almost entirely the same on the wire.
 The subscriber sends the name it wants to one of the publishers specified by the resolver server cluster.
-The publisher looks up that value, and responds with the id it will use in subsuquent messages, along with the current value.
+The publisher looks up that value, and responds with the id it will use in subsequent messages, along with the current value.
 From then on updates to that value transmit only the id, which is LEB128 encoded, and the updated value.
 So on the wire, in terms of overhead, it looks very much like a protobuf record where the fields